The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 Overview and Company History:

-Next in our live video streaming solutions review, IBM Cloud Video is the platform formerly known as UStream.
-This platform offers video hosting and cloud video streaming solutions, as well as a variety of features.
+Next up in our online video platform comparison is IBM Video Streaming (formally UStream).
 Founded in 2007 to connect military service members with family, IBM purchased UStream in 2016.

 Basic Functionality:

-Basic streaming accounts are free, with advertising supporting IBM Cloud Video.
+Basic streaming accounts are free, with advertising supporting IBM Video Streaming.
 Paid accounts remove advertising and grant access to advanced features.
 Enterprise accounts allow for full custom branding and offer analytics, multiple live channels, content syndication, and more.
+The more you pay, the more custom live stream services you have access to on IBM Video Streaming.

 Key Features: